 - 1. Election of four directors to serve until the next annual meeting of shareholders or until their successors are duly elected and qualified; - 2.
-An advisory vote on a resolution approving the Company's compensation of its executive officers (the "Say-On-Pay Resolution"); - 3.
-Approval of amendments to the Company's 2005 Long Term Incentive Plan authorizing the grant of restricted stock units; and - 4.
+An advisory vote on a resolution approving the Company's compensation of its executive officers (the "Say-On-Pay Resolution"); - 3 Approval of the 2015 Long Term Incentive Plan of the Company; and - 4.
 Such other business as may properly come before the meeting or any adjournment thereof.